google/koladata/docs/api/kd_ext/storage/data_slice_manager_view.md

 Args:
   selection_mask: A MASK DataSlice with the same shape as the DataSlice at
     the view path, or a shape that can be expanded to the shape of the DataSlice at the view path.
 It indicates which items to keep.
+It is also possible to pass a function that takes `self` as an argument (i.e. a DataSliceManagerView) and returns such a MASK DataSlice.
   description: A description of the filtering operation.
 Optional.
 If
     provided, it will be stored in the history metadata of the underlying DataSliceManager.</code></pre>